gladguy/ordinal-edu-coin/README.md

 - **Smart Contract Actions:** The smart contract manages the collateral, releasing it back to the Borrower if the loan is repaid or transferring it to the lender if not.
 - **Infrastructure:** The entire DApp is powered by the Open Campus Blockchain.

-### GitHub Integration

-Copy the simplified Mermaid code into your `README.md` file on GitHub, and it should render correctly, illustrating the protocol's workflow.

 ```mermaid